percona/percona-server-mongodb-operator/source/compare.rst

 Maintenance
 ***********
+Upgrade and scaling are the two most common maintenance tasks that are executed by database administrators and developers.

 +------------------+-------------------------------+--------------------------+---------------------+-----------------------------+
 | Feature/Product  | Percona Operator for MongoDB  | Bitnami Helm Chart       | KubeDB for MongoDB  | MongoDB Community Operator  |
 +==================+===============================+==========================+=====================+=============================+